BDC Hamburger Icon

 1. Clearly identify learning goals and outcomes.

-Before any training starts, it’s essential to review the training session’s purpose and clearly identify learning goals and outcomes.
-This is beneficial for two main reasons:
+Before training begins, it’s essential to review each session’s purpose and identify its learning goals and outcomes.
+This is beneficial for two primary reasons:

-1. Everyone knows the big picture.
-Your team can refocus its efforts and keep the big picture in mind.
+1. Everyone understands the big picture.
+When everyone knows the purpose of a training session, they will keep the big picture in mind as they learn.
 Identifying learning goals is standard practice in education.
-You often see sections labeled “Learning Objectives” at the beginning of textbook chapters, case studies or lectures.
+You often see “Learning Objectives” sections at the beginning of textbook chapters, case studies and lectures.

 2. Participants know what to expect.
-Participants get an idea of where the training is headed and what will be expected of them at the end of the process.
-When people know what the takeaways are supposed to be, they’re more aware of what they’re learning and which pieces of information are most important.
+Participants get an idea of where the training is headed and what will be expected at the end of the process.
+When people know what the takeaways should be, they’re more aware of what they’re learning and which pieces of information are most important.

-For example, say you’re training customer service agents to field phone complaints properly.
-At the beginning of the training, you’d announce the learning goals and expected outcomes:
+Here’s an example of clearly identifying learning goals during training: Say you’re training customer service agents to field phone complaints properly.
+At the beginning of the training session, you’d announce its learning goals and expected outcomes:

 • Learn the proper way to greet customers.